 People occasionally ask “Are you a sister?”
 (Yes, I am.
 As a matter of fact, I have two sisters and two brothers as well.)
 After a grimacing look, the next question is usually, “Are you a nun?”
 (No … that’s not my calling.)

 This is my one single life.
-I live in Chicago, I serve as a campus minister, and I also share my time writing and speaking to young adults.
+I live in Chicago, I work for an amazing Catholic organization, and I also share my time writing and speaking about the spiritual life.
 It is something I embrace with passion, purpose, intentionality, and a keen awareness of God’s presence.
 I can’t imagine doing anything else.

 I hope these reflections encourage single people to embrace life with this same passion, and I encourage you to ask, “Where is God?” in the midst of all this.
 It is my desire for each of us that we discover the many ways God is loving us, creating new life through us, and calling each of us to greater care for our surroundings and our community.